 - Model-based culture assessments.
 This is where our WorkXO assessment Our particular model is not a benchmark-based one.
 It’s a model for seeing where your culture is on the continuum of traditional to futurist.
 Instead of narrowing your culture down to a type, it reveals the patterns, contradictions, and dynamics in your current culture.
 OCAI is another example that uses the competing values framework as a model.

 Pricing of all these assessments is not always easy to discern.
 Some, like Human Synergistics, are implemented by certified consultants, so the pricing gets wrapped up into the consulting fees.
 OCAI is inexpensive for a single report (under $1000), but if you want to see breakdowns, it can be several thousand more.
-For a robust report with detailed reporting, you’re probably going to spend between $3,000 and $10,000 minimum.
-The CORE version of our WorkXO assessment is $3,000 (this gives you a full culture pattern report, but not access to the online analytical tools).
+For a robust report with detailed reporting, you’re probably going to spend between $5,000 and $10,000 minimum.
+The CORE version of our WorkXO assessment is $4,500, which gives you a full culture pattern report, but not access to the online analytical tools (the platform version starts at $6,000 for 100 employees or less).

 Online Employee Experience Platforms